|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Gluten-free vanilla wafers are easy to make and buttery good.
-This simple recipe calls for basic ingredients, a real plus when you crave a classic cookie!
+This simple recipe calls for basic ingredients, which is a real plus when you crave a classic cookie.
+It was adapted from a recipe for madeleines, which appears in the cookbook "Gifts from the Kitchen" by Ann Kleinberg, in the Love Food series published by Parragon Books.

 - 2 large eggs